-This Do Nothing Cake is basically a dump / poke cake, and is super easy to make.
+This cake is basically a dump / poke cake, and is super easy to make.
 Just mix together all the cake ingredients, and bake it.

 And the frosting is super easy too.
 It’s cooked over the stove top and the combination of butter, evaporated milk, sugar, and walnuts and shredded coconut is just divine!

 So why is it called Do Nothing Cake?